astropy/astropy/docs/time/index.rst

   >>> tm.to_value('mjd', subfmt='str')
   '51544.000000000000001'

-The complete list of subformat options for the |TIME| formats that have them is:
+The complete list of subformat options for the |Time| formats that have them is:

 ================ ========================================